Orange-OpenSource/fiware-cepheus/README.md

 ## Running

-Fiware-cepheus and fiware-lb are SpringBoot applications.
+The project provides two SpringBoot applications.
 You can run them simply with:

     java -jar cepheus-cep.jar
     java -jar cepheus-lb.jar

 ## User guide

-The complete user manual can be found under the /doc folder.
+The complete user manual can be found under the [/doc](doc) folder.
-For and easier reading, please use this link :
+The user manual is also available though readthedocs.org: [User Manual](http://fiware-cepheus.readthedocs.org/en/latest/)

 ### Example

-Some simple examples of how to use the cepheus-cep can be found under the [/scripts](scripts)
+Some simple examples to learn how to use the Cepheus-CEP and Cepheus-Broker can be found under the [/scripts](scripts) folder.

 ## License